 This monumental case signifies a growing movement behind exposing and dismantling the “code of silence” that for too long has silenced victims and justice while shielding bad officers.

 “The case was never just about Joe Frugoli,” Cavanagh said.
 It was about not only shining a spotlight on the infamous “code of silence,” but now focuses on a federal judge hearing why the city’s Corporation Counsel Office has “had problems in producing evidence repeatedly,” including the over 100 documents withheld in his case, he said.

 “It was really the production of these documents near the end of our case that was the smoking gun that forced the City of Chicago to resolve this case for the record-breaking amount of $20 million,” Cavanagh said.
 “It’s not the only case where documents have been withheld...it’s happened too many times, and too often.
 This family was almost denied a fair trial.”

 “It’s our hope this kind of case is going to send notice to all police officers that they can’t get away with illegal activity, whether they’re on duty or off duty.”

 The Hon.
-Judge Virginia M. Kendall of the United States District Court for the Northern District of Illinois Eastern Division was the judicial authority in the case of Cazares and Manzera v.
+Judge Virginia M. Kendall of the United States District Court for the Northern District of Illinois Eastern Division presided in the case of Cazares and Manzera v.
 Frugoli, Case No. 13-CV-5626.
 The Manzera family was represented by Cooney and Conway.